Kevin Bakhurst – Director-General

 Mari took up the role of Chief Financial Officer at RTÉ in August 2024.
 Mari’s previous CFO roles include AA Ireland, Premier Lotteries Ireland (operator of the National Lottery) -both regulated entities, Hostelworld Group plc and Sherry FitzGerald Group.

 Mari was CFO of Hostelworld when it listed on the UK and Irish stock exchanges in 2015.
 Mari is a graduate of University College Cork and has completed the executive management program at Harvard Business School.
 Mari also has non-executive board experience in two of Ireland’s leading semi-state entities.
-Currently a Non-Executive Director of the National Asset Management Agency (NAMA), Mari was also a non-executive director at Ervia until August 2021.
-Mari has served both bodies as Chair of the Audit and Risk Committee and Chair of the Credit and Remuneration Committees.
+Mari was previously a Non-Executive Director of the National Asset Management Agency (NAMA) and of Ervia.
+Mari has served as Chair of the Audit and Risk Committee and Chair of the Credit and Remuneration Committees in both bodies.

 Patricia Monahan